rtucker1202/rtucker1202/README.md

 - 📫 How to reach me rtucker1@umbc.edu
 - 😄 Pronouns: he/him

-Comptuer Engineer Major - Cyber Security at UMBC
+Computer Engineer Major - Cyber Security at UMBC

 <!---
 rtucker1202/rtucker1202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.